 In Advanced Algebra, the student's knowledge of algebra is reinforced and extended.
 Knowledge of functions is extended to include exponential and logarithmic, rational and radical and piece-wise.
 A unit on data analysis and statistics is also included.
 The purpose of this course is to prepare students for the transition to college-level math and solidify their knowledge and skills in preparation to be successful in a pre-calculus course.
 Students are expected to communicate their procedures, as well as defend their results.
 The application of mathematical concepts to trade experiences reinforces the curriculum.
 The use of a graphing calculator is encouraged.

 Honors Algebra II (MA114) (1 credit)

-(NCAA Approved Course) See Section XV for Honors/Advanced Level Criteria
+Prerequisite: Successful completions of Honors Algebra I (or teacher recommendation) (NCAA Approved Course) See Section XV for Honors/Advanced Level Criteria